The Day the Earth Stood Still: Plot

-After a flying saucer lands in the National Mall in Washington, D.C., the United States Army quickly surrounds it with soldiers and tanks.
+After a flying saucer lands in the National Mall in Washington, D.C., the United States Army surrounds it with soldiers and tanks.
 A humanoid in a spacesuit emerges, announcing that he comes "in peace and with good will".
 While the alien is opening a small metallic device, he is shot and wounded by a nervous soldier.
-A large robot emerges from the saucer and quickly disintegrates the soldiers' weapons, including tanks.
+A large robot emerges from the saucer and disintegrates the soldiers' weapons, including tanks.
 The alien, Klaatu, orders the robot, Gort, to desist.
 Klaatu explains that the now-broken device was a gift for the President of the United States "to study life on the other planets".
-The injured Klaatu is taken to Walter Reed Army Hospital for surgery, after which he uses a salve to quickly heal his wound.
-The Army is unable to open or blast its way into the saucer.
+Klaatu is taken to Walter Reed Army Hospital for surgery, after which he uses a salve to heal his wound quickly.
+The Army is unable to open or blast into the saucer.
 Gort stands outside, silent and unmoving.

-The President's secretary, Mr. Harley, visits Klaatu, who relates that his message must be delivered to all world leaders simultaneously.
-Harley says this is impossible in the current world situation.
-When Klaatu proposes spending time among ordinary humans to better understand their "unreasoning suspicions and attitudes", Harley rejects the proposal, and Klaatu remains locked in his hospital room.
+The President's secretary, Mr. Harley, visits Klaatu, who states that his message must be delivered to all world leaders simultaneously.
+Harley says this is impossible in the current situation.
+When Klaatu proposes spending time among ordinary humans to understand better their "unreasoning suspicions and attitudes", Harley rejects the proposal, and Klaatu remains locked in his room.

-Escaping, Klaatu acquires a suit and a valise from Walter Reed Hospital; the laundry ticket on the jacket sleeve says "Maj.
-Carpenter", and the initials on the valise are L.M.C.
-He rents a room at a boarding house, saying that his name is Carpenter.
-Among the residents are a young widow, Helen Benson, and her son, Bobby.
-Helen's boyfriend, Tom Stevens, becomes jealous of the stranger.
+Klaatu escapes and acquires a suit; the laundry ticket on the jacket sleeve says "Maj.
+Carpenter".
+He rents a room at a boarding house under that last name.
+Among the residents are a young widow named Helen Benson and her son Bobby.
+Helen's boyfriend Tom Stevens becomes jealous of the stranger.

-Bobby takes Klaatu on a tour of the city, including the Lincoln Memorial and a visit to his father's grave in Arlington National Cemetery; Klaatu learns that most of the dead are soldiers killed in wars.
-When Klaatu asks Bobby, "Who is the greatest living person?", Bobby suggests Professor Barnhardt.
-Visiting the scientist's home, they find him away.
-Peering through a window, Klaatu sees Barnhardt's blackboard is covered with equations (an attempt to solve the three-body problem).
-To "leave a calling card", Klaatu opens the locked French windows and enters the room to correct the equation, giving his contact information to the housekeeper.
+Bobby takes Klaatu on a tour of the city, including the Lincoln Memorial and a visit to his father's grave in Arlington National Cemetery.
+Klaatu learns that most of the dead are soldiers killed in wars.
+When Klaatu asks Bobby "Who is the greatest living person?", Bobby suggests Professor Barnhardt.
+They go to his home, but he is away.
+Peering through a window, Klaatu sees that Barnhardt’s blackboard is covered with equations (an attempt to solve the three-body problem).
+To "leave a calling card", Klaatu enters and writes the solution on the board, then gives his contact information to the housekeeper.